Iamsidar07/kalamitra-mint-your-nft-with-AI/README.md

 ## Smart Contracts

-The smart contracts are written in Solidity and can be found in the `backend` folder.
+The smart contracts are written in Solidity and can be found in the `smart contract` folder.

 ## Getting Started